-Working capital deficit at December 31, 2022 was \$11.6 million.
-Working capital improved compared to December 31, 2021 as a result of entering into the \$20.0 million gold and silver stream agreement with Sprott in March 2022 as well as increased cash from operations as operational efficiencies and throughput rates have improved at MDN and per unit costs are reduced.
+Working capital deficit at March 31, 2023 was \$15.4 million.
+Working capital decreased compared to December 31, 2022 as a result of higher debt payable as well as decreased cash from operations due to higher per unit costs.

 Cash Flows